o3de/o3de-multiplayersample/README.md

    echo o3de-multiplayersample > C:/o3de/.git/info/exclude
    echo o3de-multiplayersample-assets > C:/o3de/.git/info/exclude
    ```

+## Step 1a.
+Ensure your branches match

+Before building the proeject, ensure that o3de, o3de-multiplayersample and o3de-multiplayersample-assets are all cloned from the same branch.
+For example, if you are using the development branch of o3de-multiplayersample, then match with development branches of o3de, and o3de-multiplayersample.
+Ensure that you update the submodules in o3de-multiplayersample-assets if you switch branches.

+If you're using an installed version of o3de, then checkout the corresponding versions of the sample reprositories that match the release.
+O3DE uses tags to identify the release compatible version of each repository.
+There will be match release tags for o3de-multiplayer and o3de-multiplayersample-assets which can be found via https://github.com/o3de/o3de-multiplayersample/tags.
+Branches can be checked out using Git's tag syntax, `git checkout tags/<tag> -b local branch name>`.

 ## Step 2.
 Register the engine, the project, and the Gems